hbctraining/Intro-to-R-online-Catalyst/lessons/0B_Segment_0_Video_B.md

 There are a number of different statistical software packages available, for example SAS, SPSS or Matlab.
 The question is then what makes R so favourable?

-* To start R is open source, meaning that it is distributed with its source code available for modification.
-It includes a license for programmers to change the software in any way they choose.
-With open source comes an open community.
-There is a large and growing community of R users including individuals contributing to the R project by fixing problems and improving functionality.
+* To start, R is open source - this means R is free!
+It also means that R is actively developed and maintained by a community, and there are regular updates.

-* R is also platform agnostic.
+* R is platform agnostic.
 It doesn't matter what type of computer and operating system you have, R can be easily installed and used.
-Bonus, you will have noticed that it was free to do so!

 * R is a language designed especially for statistical analysis.
 All the R libraries focus on making data analysis easier.
 Members of the R community are very active and supporting and they have a great knowledge of statistics as well as programming.

 * R is very popular in data science, and is not specific to any one domain.
-It is especially useful data wrangling, which is the process of cleaning messy and complex data sets to enable further analysis.
-This is a very important and time taking process in data science and R has an extensive library of tools for data handling, wrangling and storage.
+It is especially useful for data wrangling, which is the process of cleaning messy and complex data sets to enable further analysis.
+This is a very important and time-consuming process in data science and R has an extensive library of tools for data handling, wrangling and storage.

-* Finally, R has fabulous tools that can help in data visualization.
-This allows analyzing data from angles which are not clear in unorganized or tabulated data.
+* Finally, R has fabulous tools for data visualization.
+As data grows ever bigger and more complex, visualization becomes increasingly important in providing clarity and insight.

 Image for slide: